SatMAE: Pre-training Transformers for Temporal and Multi-Spectral Satellite Imagery: Method

-The final encoding is a concatenation of the positional encoding $x_{k, i}$, $y_{k, i}$ and the spectral encoding $g_{k, i}$ such that the total encoding dimension is $D$ (see figure \ref{fig:patch_encoding}).
+Note that this encoding simply depends on a user-devised channel grouping, and differs from \cref{eq:temp_eq} since additional metadata for the imagery, like its date, is not needed.
+The final encoding is a concatenation of the positional $x_{k, i}$, $y_{k, i}$ and the spectral encoding $g_{k, i}$ such that the total dimension is $D$ (see \cref{fig:patch_encoding}).
 This positional encoding is added to $S'$ before inputting it to the encoder.
 We denote the combined setting of grouping channels and using a group encoding as \textbf{\model{}+Group}.